polterguy/magic.node/README.md

 nodes somehow.
 This allows you to modify the lambda graph object, as it is currently being executed, and hence allows you to modify _"anything"_ from _"anywhere"_.

 An expression is constructed from one or more _"iterators"_.
-Each iterator ends with a _"/"_, or endof line, and before its end, its value defines what it does.
+Each iterator ends with a _"/"_, or EOF, and before its end, its value defines what it does.
 For instance the above iterator in the __[get-value]__ invocation, starts out with a _"@"_.
 This implies that the iterator will find the first node having a name of whatever follows its _"@"_.
 For the above this means looking for the first node who's name is _".foo"_.